x64dbg/docs/commands/breakpoints-conditional/ResetHardwareBreakpointHitCount.md

-# ResetBreakpointHitCount
+# ResetHardwareBreakpointHitCount

-Resets the hit counter of a software breakpoint.
+Resets the hit counter of a hardware breakpoint.

 ## arguments